andrew-aladev/ocg/README.md

 `option_name` can be any valid hash key.
 `option_values` should be convertable to array using `to_a`.
 `option_values` should not be empty.

-`OCG.new options` will prepare a generator.
-It will provide all possible option combinations.

-You can combine generators using `and`, `mix` and `or`.

-`and` method will provide all combinations between generators.
-`mix` method will merge combinations without combining. `mix` guarantees that both left and right generator combinations will be provided at least once.
-`or` method will concat generator combinations without merging.

-`reset` method allows to receive combinations once again.

-`next` method returns next combination.

-`last` method returns last combination.

-`started?` method returns true when at least one combination was generated.

-`finished?` method returns true when all combination were generated.

-`length` returns combinations length.

-`to_a` returns combinations array.

 ## Why?